ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#RegexReplacement](http://www.w3.org/ns/lemon/morph#RegexReplacement)

-**morph:RegexReplacement** can be used to represent the regular expression-based substitution that produces an inflected or derived surface form
+**morph:RegexReplacement** can be used to represent the regular expression-based substitution that produces an inflected or derived surface form.

 </div>